 | Monthly Savings | €800-1,200 | €1,500-2,000 | €1,200-1,600 |

-London actually has one of the most tax-efficient systems for high earners.
+London runs one of the more tax-efficient systems for high earners.
 At £68,500 (~€80k), you keep about 72% of your salary after income tax and National Insurance.
-The problem?
-Everything else costs a fortune.
+The catch is everything else.
+Housing, transport, pints, childcare each take a bite.
 See our London cost of living calculator for detailed breakdowns.

 UK Taxes on £68,500 Salary